wdi-sf-march-2014/notes/ProjectSpecs/project_2_spec.md

 * **Views.** Use partials to DRY (Don’t Repeat Yourself) up your views, loading data via Ajax when appropriate.
 * **Postgres.** Use Postgres for your database in development and production.
 * **Handles invalid data.** Forms in your application should validate data and handle incorrect inputs.
 Do this on both on the client-side with JavaScript and on the back-end with Rails.
-* **Testing** Make sure to write rspec tests.
-Your group project will go much smoother if you write tests for your code before committing it.
-We expect model tests as well as request specs.
+* **Testing** Your tests should include model and request specs.
+Your group project will go much smoother if you write tests for your code before committing it. __Do not check in a new feature without some testing__.
 * **JavaScript & jQuery.** Spice up the front-end of your app and have some event driven functionality.
 Try out a new plugin or a library.
 * **AJAX.** Use AJAX to communicate with the server without reloading the page when appropriate.
 * **External APIs.** Use an external API to add functionality to your app.